pyxem/kikuchipy/doc/code_of_conduct.rst

 Diversity statement
 ===================

-The KikuchiPy project welcomes and encourages participation by everyone.
+The kikuchipy project welcomes and encourages participation by everyone.
 We are committed to being a community that everyone enjoys being part of.
 Although we may not always be able to accommodate each individual's preferences, we try our best to treat everyone kindly.